Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: The Jouanolou model and a definition of higher chiral algebra

 We conclude this section with our main definition.

-\begin{defn} A \textit{homotopy chiral algebra} in the Jouanolou model is a dg $\mathcal{D}_{\mathbb{A}^d}$-module $\mathcal{A}$ together with a map of dg operads
+\begin{defn} A \textit{homotopy chiral algebra} in the Jouanolou model is a dg \(\mathcal D_{\AA^d}\)-module \(\mathcal A\) together with a map of dg operads

-where $\mathcal{L}\!\op{ie}_{\infty}$ is the dg operad controlling $L_\infty$ algebras. \end{defn}
+where \(\mathcal L\!\op{ie}_\infty\) is the dg operad controlling \(L_\infty\)-algebras. \end{defn}

-Explicitly, then, to construct a chiral algebra we must product a collection of $\mathcal{D}$-module maps $\{\mu_I\}$ which satisfy the $L_\infty$ relations.
+Explicitly, to construct such a chiral algebra, one must produce a collection of \(\mathcal D\)-module maps \(\{\mu_I\}\) satisfying the \(L_\infty\)-relations.

-\begin{rem} A homotopy chiral algebra in the Jouanolou defines a $d$-dimensional chiral algebra, up to equivalence, in the sense of \cite{FG}. \end{rem}
+\begin{rem} A homotopy chiral algebra in the Jouanolou model defines a \(d\)-dimensional chiral algebra, up to equivalence, in the sense of \cite{FG}. \end{rem}

-\begin{rem} In dimension $d=1$, the notion of an $L_\infty$ chiral algebra has recently appeared in \cite{malikov2024homotopy}.
-When $d=1$, our definition reduces to that of \textit{loc. cit.}. \end{rem}
+\begin{rem} In dimension \(d=1\), the notion of an \(L_\infty\) chiral algebra has recently appeared in \cite{malikov2024homotopy}.
+When \(d=1\), our definition reduces to that of \textit{loc. cit.} \end{rem}

-\begin{rem} Using the method of Thom-Sullivan-Whitney for computing homotopy limits of cosimplicial spaces a different model for configuration spaces has recently been presented in \cite{FGY}.
-The notion of a chiral algebra in \cite{FGY} is equivalent, in a homotopical sense, is equivalent to the notion we present here.
-On the other hand, explicit examples are presented quite differently in each respective model.
-For instance, it is clear from our constructions that the examples of chiral algebras which appear in section \ref{s:example} depend continuously on the input data.
-Additionally, the Jouanolou model has a $\mathrm{GL}_d$-symmetry which endows the Jouanolou operad with a $\mathrm{GL}_d$-equivariant structure.
-Furthermore, our later construction of the unit chiral algebra is $\mathrm{GL}_d$-equivariant, which is not true for the model given in \cite{FGY}.
+\begin{rem} Using the Thom--Sullivan--Whitney method for computing homotopy limits of cosimplicial spaces, a different model for configuration spaces has recently been presented in \cite{FGY}.
+The notion of a chiral algebra in \cite{FGY} is equivalent, in a homotopical sense, to the notion we present here.
+On the other hand, explicit examples are presented quite differently in the two models.
+For instance, it is clear from our constructions that the examples of chiral algebras which appear in Section~\ref{s:example} depend continuously on the input data.
+Additionally, the Jouanolou model has a \(\mathrm{GL}_d\)-symmetry, which endows the Jouanolou operad with a \(\mathrm{GL}_d\)-equivariant structure.
+Furthermore, our later construction of the unit chiral algebra is \(\mathrm{GL}_d\)-equivariant, which is not true for the model given in \cite{FGY}.

-Another advantage of our approach is that chiral operations in the Jouanolou model are manifestly related to holomorphic quantum field theory; indeed, our construction of the \textit{unit} chiral algebra uses Feynman graph integrals as we will soon explain.
-Going the opposite direction, we will see in section \ref{s:A2} how our chiral operations can be used to recover explicit formulas for expectation values in higher-dimensional quantum field theory. \end{rem}
+Another advantage of our approach is that chiral operations in the Jouanolou model are manifestly related to holomorphic quantum field theory; indeed, our construction of the \textit{unit} chiral algebra uses Feynman graph integrals, as we will soon explain.
+Going in the opposite direction, we will see in Section~\ref{s:A2} how our chiral operations can be used to recover explicit formulas for expectation values in higher-dimensional quantum field theory. \end{rem}